Taybeh, Ramallah: 1967 and aftermath

 Since the Six-Day War in 1967, Taybeh has been under Israeli occupation.

 In 1986, the Charles de Foucauld Pilgrim Center funded by the French Lieutenancy of the Knights of the Holy Sepulcher opened in the village.

 After the 1995 accords, 35% of village land was classified as Area B, the remaining 65% as Area C. According to ARIJ, Israel has confiscated 393 dunam of land from Taybeh for the construction of the Israeli settlements of Rimmonim, and 22 dunams for Ofra.

 In September 2005, hundreds of Muslim men from Deir Jarir torched homes in Taybeh in response to an affair between a 30-year-old Muslim woman from Deir Jarir said to have been romantically involved with a Christian man from Taybeh.

 Taybeh residents called the authorities to intervene, the Israelis arrived first but they watched and did not intervene.
 Palestinian policemen arriving from Ramallah were held at an Israeli checkpoint for three hours, and were only allowed to pass after constant calls from the U.S. consulate in Jerusalem.
 Despite the incident, the neighboring towns continue to have healthy relations; residents say "the people of Taybeh and the people of Deir Jarir are one family".

 On 19 April 2013, Israeli settlers attempted to take over Taybeh's monastery and its adjacent chapel.

+The Washington Post confirmed that on 25 June 2025, Taybeh and nearby village Kafr Malik were attacked by dozens of armed Israeli settlers, who set fire to homes and vehicles.
+Three Palestinians were shot dead, although it remains unclear if they were killed by the settlers or the Israeli Defense Force.
+The Washington Post said it was the latest in a series of "violent raids against Palestinian villages in the West Bank, often with impunity in the presence of Israeli soldiers or directly with their help."

+Attacks by settlers continued throughout the summer of 2025, with the local Catholic parish priest, Fr Bashar Fawadleh, complaining of inaction by Israeli authorities.
+The situation merited a visit by heads of Christian churches in the Holy Land, to show support for the local population and appeal to the Israeli government to intervene.